 We recommend adding narrow signs to make sure visitors understand that more content can be found clicking on those tabs.
-Think of a drop-down sign like we use in our main menu:

 You’ll see that these signs will make it clearer to your visitors that they can click on the tabs.
 Make your site as user-friendly as possible, because the signals users provide are precious as Google uses these as well in their algorithm.
 Since SEO and UX are increasingly tied, it’s important to improve those user signals.

 Clear buttons can have a positive effect on the page path visitors take.
 You can guide your visitors to the pages you want them to go to next page.
 For example, you could add a button below each product which says ‘More information’.
 Doing this, you guide the visitors to the specific product pages and you make sure visitors understand that they can find more content related to the product by clicking on it.
 Now, the only way visitors see that there is a link behind the product on the current overview is by hovering over the image.